Portland Plastic Surgery Group

 If I’m not ready for surgery, are there any treatments that can improve my tired look?

-Yes.
-BOTOX® Cosmetic treatments are a simple non-surgical option that can provide a subtle lift to the corners of the eyebrows, smooth out crow’s feet, and soften vertical lines between the eyebrows.
 Injectable fillers can also be used to fill in sunken under-eye hollows.
 These popular treatments can help you look refreshed if you have mild to moderate signs of aging around the eyes and can also enhance and maintain the results of cosmetic surgery.

 What can I do to speed up my recovery?